Ä¢¹½ÊÓÆµ

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Pittsboro is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Pittsboro is a village of managers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Pittsboro who work in management occupations (38.73%), sales jobs (32.35%), and business and financial occupations (4.41%).

-Overall, Pittsboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Pittsboro’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Pittsboro in 2022 was $23,419, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $93,676 for a family of four.